codio-content/MySQL_Deleting/.guides/content/That-s-all-folks-8cf2.md

-It is possible to `SELECT` data form multiple tables and/or databases.
+In the next unit, you will learn how to extend your SQL `SELECT` statements by using the `JOIN` keyword.
+Allowing you to select data from multiple tables.

 Learn about SQL joins in the next unit.